ronin-rb/ronin-rb.github.io/site/resources/using_ronin_php.md

 or Remote File Inclusion (RFI).

 Before we can use this library in the Ronin Console, we must first install the library.
-To install the Ronin Web library used in this tutorial, simply run the following command:
+To install the Ronin Web library used in this guide, simply run the following command:

     $ sudo gem install ronin-php